-The Plan had no Level 3 assets as of December 31, 2020 or 2019.
+The Plan had no Level 3 assets as of December 31, 2021 or 2020.

 The assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the asset, such as the relative impact on the fair value as a result of including a particular input.
 The Plan reviews the fair value hierarchy classifications each reporting period.
 Changes in valuation techniques used to measure fair value are monitored at least annually by the Plan to determine if a change results in a measurement that is equally or more representative of fair value.
 Changes in valuation techniques or their application are accounted for as changes in accounting estimates.
-Furthermore, changes in the observability of the valuation attributes may result in a reclassification of certain financial assets.
-Such reclassifications are reported as transfers in and out of each level at the beginning fair value for the reporting period in which the changes occur.
-There were no transfers between levels during the years ended December 31, 2020 or 2019.
 See note 2(c) for additional information related to fair value measurements.